wez/govee2mqtt/docs/FAQ.md

 available in the list of effects for a light.

-What you can do to make video effects available in Home Assistant is to use the Govee Home App to create a "Tap-to-Run" shortcut that activates the desired mode for the device.
+What you can do to make video effects available in Home Assistant is to use the Govee Home App to create either a "Tap-to-Run" shortcut or a saved "Snapshot" that activates the desired mode for the device.

 Then, go to the "Govee to MQTT" device in the MQTT integration in Home Assistant and click the "Purge Caches" button.

-Now the Tap-to-Run shortcut will be mapped into Home Assistant as a Scene entity.
+* Tap-to-Run will be mapped into Home Assistant as a Scene entity.
+* Snapshots will appear in the list of Effects on the device itself.

 ## My Device(s) appear as Greyed Out and Unavailable in Home Assistant